intoc/csm/readme.md

-# Intelligent Contact Sheet Maker - iCSM
+# Intelligent Contact Sheet Maker - csm
 On normal execution, you will first be presented with a directory selection dialog.
 Select the directory containing the images you want to use in your contact sheet.
 Click OK, and you’ll get the main userinterface.
 Here you can set all the parameters you want.